davestewart/davestewart-content/content/archive/projects/tools/laravel-sketchpad/index.md

 ---
+date: 2017-04-01
 description: Browser-based development playground for your Laravel site
-date: 2017-04-01
+summary: |
+  A browser-based development playground that generates an automatic frontend for Laravel controllers, enabling rapid iteration on backend code and scripts without leaving the browser.
+tech: PHP, Laravel, JavaScript
 tags:
   - frontend
   - backend